Tamah Alley

 The Right Kind of Growth

 We don’t have to look far from our boundaries to understand the issues too much growth, too fast, can cause to the infrastructure and long term prosperity of our small towns.
 There is a lot to be learned from what Queenstown and Wanaka could or should have done over the past three decades, and the best place to start is communication with the agencies involved in rectifying the issues.
-Our population has risen 3.6% in 2018 alone,* the third fastest growing territorial authority in NZ.
+Our population growth has averaged 2.9% over the past 5 years, compared to 1.4% for NZ.
 We all want to maintain the wonderful reasons why we live here: safe, friendly, relatively crime free, with great schools, opportunities and social connection: we can grow and still enjoy this lifestyle if it is managed and planned for appropriately.

-The recently adopted Vincent Spatial Plan and updated District Plan chapters provide a great blueprint for developers to be bold, as well as enabling ratepayers to reassess what’s important to them in a family home.
+The recently adopted Plan Change 19 toegther with local spatial plans and updated District Plan chapters provide a great blueprint for developers to be bold, as well as enabling ratepayers to reassess what’s important to them in a family home.
 The ability for options to be more expansive is really exciting, and provides alternatives to continual “creep” of town boundaries, while also ensuring those who seek a rural life can do so with less impact on our environment.

 Proven Leadership